Regional Transportation Agency of Central Maryland: History

 In 2014, Howard County initiated the Regional Transit Agency of Central Maryland, recruiting Anne Arundel County to join areas served by Central Maryland Regional Transit claiming the centralized authority initiated, managed and funded through Howard County would save money in contract expenses.
 CMRT bid on providing services to these regions after July 1, but lost to First Transit.

 In 2014, Howard County broke ground on a $7.2 million bus depot at Savage, Maryland designed to house 120 buses.

 In 2023, RTA added route 505, the first route to serve Baltimore County.

 In October 2023, RTA released the final draft of the Central Maryland Transit Development Plan (TDP), proposing future changes and improvements to RTA bus service between fiscal years 2024 and 2028.

-System
+Fares

+Bus fare is $2.00 or purchase on the Transit app.

+Routes

-As of August 2025, RTA operates 14 bus routes in Howard County, Anne Arundel County, Prince George's County, the city of Laurel, and Baltimore County.
+As of August 2026, RTA operates 14 bus routes in Howard County, Anne Arundel County, Prince George's County, the city of Laurel, and Baltimore County.
+Most routes operate daily service unless otherwise noted.